r-a303931/cyberdefense-scoring-engine/README.md

 ### EngineController

-To build a Docker image for the engine controller, from the project root run: `docker build -t enginecontroller -f EngineController/Dockerfile .`
+To build a Docker image for the engine controller, from the project root run: `docker build -t enginecontroller -f Server/EngineController/Dockerfile .`
 Note: Do not run this command using WSL 2 on an NTFS drive!

-To run it, run `docker run -d -p 80:80 enginecontroller`
+To run it, run `docker run -d -p 80:80 -p 3050 enginecontroller`

 ### WindowsClient